sujitojha1/gemini-study-buddy/README.md

 - Responses are rendered as plain text to keep the popup lightweight.
 Paste them into a Markdown editor for richer formatting.
 - To customize prompts or behaviour, edit `extension/popup.js` and reload the unpacked extension from `chrome://extensions`.

+## Local FastAPI bridge

+The repository includes a lightweight FastAPI app under `server/` that proxies requests to the Gemini API.
+Running it locally lets the Chrome extension call `http://127.0.0.1:8000/generate` instead of talking to Gemini directly.

+1. Create a virtual environment of your choice inside `server/`.
+2. Install dependencies: `pip install -r server/requirements.txt`.
+3. Provide your Gemini key by either exporting `GEMINI_API_KEY` or copying `server/.env.example` to `server/.env` and filling in the value.
+4. Start the server: `uvicorn app:app --reload` (run from the `server/` directory).
+5. Load or reload the Chrome extension.
+The popup will forward prompts—and any key you paste—to the local service, which then reaches Gemini.

+If the extension shows "Could not reach the local Gemini server," make sure the FastAPI process is running and listening on port 8000.

 Enjoy faster studying with Gemini Flashcards Tutor! 🚀